 Project Rebound assists formerly incarcerated individuals in the process of enrolling in and attending San Francisco State University.
 The program’s goal is to reduce recidivism rates by supporting students throughout their education journey.
-By delivering extensive services that encompass education, graduation, and career-building, Project Rebound provides a transformative experience for those who wish to reinvent themselves, and supports formerly incarcerated students in attaining University degrees.
+By delivering extensive services that encompass education, graduation, and career-building, Project Rebound provides a transformative experience for those who wish to reinvent themselves and supports formerly incarcerated students in attaining University degrees.

-Founded in 1967 by John Irwin, a SF State sociology professor who was himself formerly incarcerated, Project Rebound was one of the first restorative justice programs in the country, and remains the only organization of its kind.
+Founded in 1967 by John Irwin, an SF State sociology professor who was himself formerly incarcerated, Project Rebound was one of the first restorative justice programs in the country and remains the only organization of its kind.
 Many of the staff at the SF State Project Rebound program were once incarcerated themselves, and the program has served more than a thousand students.
 There are presently 78 students enrolled in the program.

-Project Rebound is an alternative to the revolving-door policy of the criminal justice system, and is supported by private donors, the Associated Students government and other departments at SF State.
+Project Rebound is an alternative to the revolving-door policy of the criminal justice system and is supported by private donors, the Associated Students government, and other departments at SF State.
 Private funding allows the program to provide sustainable services and support more formerly incarcerated students.

 In partnership with interns from SF State’s Criminal Justice program, Project Rebound provides outreach to people in prison wishing to attain a degree